 This pelvic muscle failure is often the consequence of giving birth.
 However, it can be linked to overweight or hormonal deficiency during menopause.
 It is the most common type of incontinence for women (51,3%)

-There are also mixed forms of incontinence that associate effort and urge incontinence.
+There are also mixed forms of incontinence that associate stress and urge incontinence.
+A combination of both stress and urge urinary incontinence.
 About 1 incontinent woman out of 3 (31,9% of cases) has mixed incontinence.

 To avoid incontinence problem, you can train your pelvic floor and do Kegels.